puskarpeter/frinxio.github.io/frinx-machine/use-cases/create-l2-vpn-p2p/readme.md

 # Creating a Layer 2 VPN Point-to-Point Connection

-This section details how to find and execute a prebuilt workflow that creates a Layer 2 VPN Point-to-Point connection within UniFlow.
+This section details how to find and execute a prebuilt workflow that creates a Layer 2 VPN Point-to-Point connection within Workflow Manager.

-## Navigating through UniFlow
+## Navigating through Workflow Manager

-From the FRINX Machine dashboard you can either select `UniFlow` --> `Explore Workflows` --> `Explore`, or select the menu tab in the upper left-hand corner and select `UniFlow`.
+From the FRINX Machine dashboard you can either select `Workflow Manager` --> `Explore Workflows` --> `Explore`, or select the menu tab in the upper left-hand corner and select `Workflow Manager`.

 You can then search for **Create_L2VPN_P2P_OC_uniconfig** or scroll down to find it within the inventory of prebuilt workflows.